streamlit/docs/content/streamlit-cloud/get-started/manage-your-app.md

 ![App workspaces 3](/images/streamlit-community-cloud/app-workspaces-3.jpg)

 You will also have access to any workspaces containing app(s) for which you only have **view access**.
-These apps will have a "view-only" tooltip when you click on their respective hamburger menus.
+These apps will have a "view-only" tooltip when you click on their respective overflow menu icons (⋮).

 ![App workspaces 4](/images/streamlit-community-cloud/app-workspaces-4.png)